MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 This rule is governed by the [EnableDhcpServer](#enabledhcpserver) setting.

 If the DHCP server role is co-located with the domain controller role, it is highly probable that other DCs are configured in the same way.
-It would therefore make sense to allow DHCP failover betweeen DCs.
+It would therefore make sense to allow DHCP failover between DCs.

 #### DHCP Server (RPC-In)